King County reviewing draft guidance on ICE enforcement in WA

 What they're saying:

-Seattle Mayor Katie Wilson also had an executive order that would prevent ICE from using city-owned properties for certain operations as well.
+Seattle Mayor Katie Wilson also had an executive order that would prevent ICE from using city-owned properties for certain operations.

 The Source: Information in this story comes from original reporting by FOX 13 Seattle.